pdxparrot/assets/SETUP.md

     * Fix up any Grahics API issues that this might cause (generally this means disabling Auto Graphics APIs on certain platforms)
   * Enable Static and Dynamic Batching if they aren't already
   * Verify that the Bundle Identifer is set correctly
+  * Ensure that Graphics Jobs are enabled
+    * WebGL often has this disabled by default
+  * WebGL builds should be Gzip compressed
 * TextMesh Pro
   * Import TMP Essentials if not already done
   * Optionally import TMP Examples & Extras if desired